 Top Tip: Arrive 15 minutes early when fewer people are there – it’s a good time to connect and get you used to approaching other networkers.

 2).
 The confidence.
-Even if you’re not feeling it, self-confidence is the best outfit – rock it and own it (as a motivational meme once shouted at me).
+Even if you’re not feeling it, self-confidence is the best outfit – rock it and own it.
 There’s probably lots of other people in that room who feel exactly the same way, so what better way to break the ice than to launch yourself into a conversation?
 Just say ‘Hello’, ask plenty of questions and listen to what they say.
 Remember, it’s not what you can sell to them, but what you can offer to help them.

 Top Tip: Be approachable and SMILE

 3).
 The pitch.
 Some events have a 30 or 40-second round to introduce yourself and explain what you do.
 You need to come up with this – it’s a pretty important thing to have.
 Write it out in advance and learn it – maybe even a week or so before the event to allow time to edit and refine it – so you know what to say.
 When I first did a 40-second intro round, I was nervous as hell (I’m a writer, not a speaker!), so I printed it out and read it.
 Guess what?
 No one cared that I did that, but I got the info about me and my business across and it saved me the embarrassment of fluffing the whole thing and looking like a dope.

 Top Tip: Learn some key facts from your 40-second intro.
 You can tell people what you do, quickly and succinctly if, and when, they ask.